Computational Movement Disorders Lab

 news

-Dec 19, 2025 🎉 Award win!
-Our work on scalable behavioural acquisition systems has been recognised with the Meta Reality Lab Motor Learning and Ethical Design Award, in collaboration with NeuroGEARS.
-Congratulations to Iván and Marta for a superb poster and presentation showcasing this work.
+Dec 19, 2025 🎉 Award news!
+Our collaboration with NeuroGEARS on scalable behavioural acquisition systems has been recognised with the Meta Reality Labs Motor Learning and Ethical Design Award.
+Congratulations to Iván and Marta for showcasing the work so well.

-Dec 16, 2025 Upcoming conference: Neurophysiological Bases of Human Movement (16–17 December, King’s College London).
-Anna giving a talk on phenomenology in human movement disorders and debating black-box versus mechanistic modes of scientific discovery 📣
+Dec 16, 2025 At the Neurophysiological Bases of Human Movement (16–17 December, King’s College London) Anna gave a talk on Phenomenology in Human Movement Disorders and took part in a panel discussion exploring black-box versus mechanistic modes of scientific discovery.

 Jul 23, 2025 Congratulations to Kate on being awarded a prestigious NIHR Predoctoral Fellowship to advance research into the mechanistic basis of neurophysiotherapy interventions for dystonia.

-May 23, 2025 :fast_forward: Thank you to the National Brain Appeal for awarding us an Innovation Fund to start developing scalable motion capture systems in collaboration with NeuroGEARS!
+May 23, 2025 :fast_forward: We have received an Innovation Fund Award from the National Brain Appeal to develop scalable motion capture systems in collaboration with NeuroGEARS!

-May 21, 2025 :fast_forward: Thank you to UCL Research Capital Investment Fund (RCIF) for their grant for further equipment in the lab!
+May 21, 2025 :fast_forward: UCL Research Capital Investment Fund (RCIF) have a awarded us a grant for further equipment in the lab!

-Jan 08, 2025 A hot topic article for Movement Disorders showcasing scientific work by Smoulder et al. revealing a neural basis for choking under pressure.
+Jan 08, 2025 A hot topic article for Movement Disorders showcased scientific work by Smoulder et al. revealing a neural basis for choking under pressure.
 Informative for neurological disorders such as task-specific dystonia.

-Jul 22, 2024 In a new paper in Nature Scientific Reports we discuss whether sensitive markers of dexterity could be biomarkers for different stages of task-specific dystonia.
+Jul 22, 2024 In a new paper in Nature Scientific Reports we discussed whether sensitive markers of dexterity could be biomarkers for different stages of task-specific dystonia.

 Sep 08, 2023 Symposium on the Neuroscience of Expert Performance at the Royal College of Music, co-organised with Maria Herrojo Ruiz and Katja Kornysheva.
 Many thanks to the panel, RCM colleagues and our multidisciplinary audience.
 The event was made possible by outreach grants from the Guarantors of Brain and Goldsmiths, University of London.

-Sep 01, 2023 New article with Mark Edwards debating significance of clinical phenotype and how circuit-level understanding is critical to optimise treatment strategies in patients: Between Nothing and Everything: Phenomenology in Movement Disorders
+Sep 01, 2023 New article with Mark Edwards debated significance of clinical phenotype and how circuit-level understanding is critical to optimise treatment strategies in patients: Between Nothing and Everything: Phenomenology in Movement Disorders